Dr. Kim LIVE

 While we have all needed to navigate through so many changes not only in the ways we are working, communicating, learning, and relating to one another, many of us are now also experiencing the effects of decreased access to those events, people, places, and/or things that are correlated with more joy.
-If we instead saw this as an opportunity to take more time to commune directly with God, to worship HIM, and to prepare for HIS RETURN, we would feel less anxiety and worry, and realize this world is such a fleeting experience.
-The glory of God will last forever and ever.

 “Conditions caused by conditions.”
 “Behaviors Selected Through Environments”.
 Creating and engineering healthier and happier learning environments and ways of doing things was one of Dr. Rehak's specialty areas for many years.
-And yet, God is in control.
-Sometimes even with the best laid plans, we come to find that God has other plans.
-We need to wait on him and align our will with His.
-We need to follow His plans.

 Taking time to “REVIEW”, “REFLECT”, & “REVISE” requires us all to take more personal responsibility for the choices we choose to make and the effects these choices may have on not only our own lives, but on the lives of the people around us, past, present, and future.